 International student applicants who are admitted by the university will be issued form I-20 which is used to obtain an F-1 student visa from a U.S. embassy or consulate overseas.
-Students transferring from a U.S. institution will use form I-20 to apply for transfer authorization through the Immigration and Naturalization Service.
+Students transferring from a U.S. institution will use form I-20 to apply for transfer authorization through the Department of Homeland Security.
 Arrival, orientation and registration information from the Office of International Education and Exchange will accompany the admission materials mailed to new students.